software-mansion/starknet-jvm/README.md

 ./gradlew :lib:test -PenableIntegrationTests=true
 ./gradlew :lib:test -PenableIntegrationTests=true -PenableGasTests=true
 ```
+Please note that to run the gas-requiring tests both flags must be set to true.

 ### Ensuring idiomatic Java code
 We want this library to be used by both kotlin & java users.
 In order to ensure a nice API for java always follow those rules: